-The Granville Community Foundation announced a number of changes to its Board of Directors.
+In February, the Granville Community Foundation welcomed three new board members and announced leadership changes to the current Board.
 Since the Foundation’s inception nearly 50 years ago, more than 100 Granville residents have served on the Foundation’s all-volunteer Board of Directors.
-Board members are responsible for the fiscal management of its’ $2 million endowment and allocation of community grants, which have totaled over $200,000 in the last three years.
+Board members are responsible for the fiscal management of its $2 million endowment and allocation of community grants, which have totaled over $200,000 in the last three years.